 Quest uestion 5: Do you agree with the proposal to amend the "Law" sub-section of Section 11?
 If not, please explain why.
-Respondent making points in favour of the proposal: Summary of significant points: BCAP's evaluation: [There were no significant points] Respondent making points against the proposal: Summary of significant points: BCAP's evaluation: [There were no significant points] Quest tion 6: Do you agree to more appropriat the wording of the proposed amendments?
-If not, please explain why and include e. any alternative wording that you consider to be Respondent making points on the Summary of significant points: BCAP's evaluation: wording of the proposal uesti stion 7: Do you agree with the proposal to amend the "Background" sub-section and rules 11.4 and 11.19 of Section 11?
+Respondent making points in favour of the proposal: Summary of significant points: BCAP's evaluation: [There were no significant points] Respondent making points against the proposal: Summary of significant points: BCAP's evaluation: [There were no significant points] Ques tion 6: Do you agree to more appropriat the wording of the proposed amendments?
+If not, please explain why and include e. any alternative wording that you consider to be Ques any alternative wording that you consider to be BCAP's evaluation:

+Ques uestion 7: Do you agree with the proposal to amend the "Background" sub-section and rules 11.4 and 11.19 of Section 11?
 If not, please explain why.
-Respondent making points in favour of the proposal: Summary of significant points: BCAP's evaluation: [There were no significant points] Respondent making points against the proposal: Summary of significant points: BCAP's evaluation: [There were no significant points] uesti ion 8: Do you agree to more appropriate the wording of the proposed amendments?
-If not, please explain why and include e. any alternative wording that you consider to be Respondent making points on the wording of the proposal Summary of significant points: BCAP's evaluation: 1 Guild of Healthcare Pharmacists The new wording correctly reflects the granting of licenses by the European Commission under the auspices of the EMA, and mentions the MHRA at appropriate points.
+Respondent making points in favour of the proposal: Summary of significant points: BCAP's evaluation: [There were no significant points] Respondent making points against the proposal: Summary of significant points: BCAP's evaluation: [There were no significant points] Question 8: Do you agree to the wording of the proposed amendments?
+If not, please explain why and include any alternative wording that you cons more appropriate. any alternative wording that you consider to be Respondent making points on the wording of the proposal Summary of significant points: BCAP's evaluation: 8.1 Guild of Healthcare Pharmacists The new wording correctly reflects the granting of licenses by the European Commission under the auspices of the EMA, and mentions the MHRA at appropriate points.
 BCAP notes the respondent's point.